The Law Advantage

 • PHIL 318 can be substituted for any 200-level Law course

-You must complete your first year of studies before you are eligible to enroll in the Certificate in Law, however, you can begin adding courses at the 200-level starting in summer between first and second year.
+You must complete your first year of studies before you are eligible to enroll in the Certificate in Law program, however, you can begin Law courses at the 200-level starting in summer between your first and second year.

-LAW courses at the 700-level (I.e. LAW 704-700) only count towards your Certificate in Law requirements and do not count towards your undergraduate degree, however, are included in your overall GPA.
+LAW courses at the 700-level (I.e. LAW 704) only count towards your certificate requirements and do not count towards your degree, however, included in your overall GPA.

-For external, interest and letter of permission students, the four courses must be taken at the 700-level (I.e. Law 701) and you will be assessed the Faculty of Law tuition rate .
+For distance and interest students, four courses must be taken at the 700-level (I.e. Law 701) and you will be assessed the Faculty of Law tuition rate.

-The Certificate in Law is a part-time program.
-There is no specific duration in which you need to complete the four required courses for the program, finish in two terms or two years.
+The Certificate in Law is a part-time program and can be completed within a year!
+However, there is no specific duration in which you need to complete the four required courses.
+You can finish in two terms or three terms.

 Tuition Fees/Payment Methods